 Foresight

 The underlying mental model is at least decades old.
 It was given clear expression in reports such as «Sources of Medical Technology: Universities and Industry» published in 1995 by the US National Academy of Science.
 The model, furthermore, reflects its origins inside the US military-industrial complex and American Cold War and post-Cold War capitalism.
-The centrality of Moore’s Law, the idea emerging from Silicon Valley that transistors could be packed onto chips at every greater density, intentionally, as a business strategy, is one aspect of this doctrine, but not the only one.

 A second is that foresight makes heroic assumptions about the sources of innovation, namely, that recent, goal-directed, science is becoming an ever-more dominant source.
 This is an unstudied assumption.
 We know that innovation emerged from many different sources, including trial and error, reverse engineering, prototyping, as well as generally unspecified phenomena like tinkering, strokes of genius, flashes of insight, false premises, etc. A credible foresight process would, therefore, have to develop a more even-handed understanding of innovation.